zathras-crypto/mastercore/README.md

 Testnet
 -------------------

+Testnet mode allows Omni Core to be run on the Bitcoin Testnet blockchain for safe testing.
-1. To run Master Core in testnet mode, run Master Core with the following option in place: ``` -testnet ```.
+1. To run Omni Core in testnet mode, run Omni Core with the following option in place: ``` -testnet ```.
 2. To receive MSC (and TMSC) on testnet please send TBTC to moneyqMan7uh8FqdCA2BV5yZ8qVrc9ikLP.
 For each 1 TBTC you will receive 100 MSC and 100 TMSC.

-All functions in this mode will be TESTNET-ONLY (eg. send_MP).

 Dependencies